 This section describes various courses of action to meet the receiver’s needs once it has taken control of the insurer’s information systems.
 The course of action selected will vary according to many factors, including the size and needs of the insurer and whether the insurer has its own information systems staff.

 The receiver will be faced with several options as to how to meet the needs of the receivership.
-These may include: retaining the present system; enhancing the present system; replacing the system with either a new system or the receiver’s system; or relying on a third-party vendor.
+These may include: extraction or bifurcation of comingled system data; retaining the present system; enhancing the present system; replacing the system with either a new system or the receiver’s system; or relying on a third-party vendor.
 The receiver must be prepared to justify a cost-benefit basis expending limited estate assets in pursuing any option other than retaining the present system.
 The following should be of assistance to the receiver in the formulation of a plan to select and implement the most effective option.